Fbossio/run_analysis.R/CodeBook.md

 # Code Book
 ## Source of the raw data
 The data was obtained from the Human Activity Recognition Using Smartphones Data Set.
-It was downloaded from this url: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
+It was downloaded from the url: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 ## Data transformation